leaysgur/js-multi-ast-viewer/README.md

 # js-multi-ast-viewer

-A viewer that allows you to view JS ASTs output by multiple parsers side-by-side!
+A viewer that allows you to compare JS ASTs output by multiple parsers side-by-side!

 ![example](./top.png)